How to restore Mac default fonts

 Glyphs Mini fonts library

 As you can see, when you have a critical problem with your Mac default fonts, you can use Terminal to resolve it.
 And when you think third-party fonts interfere with your Mac, now you know how to set default fonts with Font Book.
-Beyond that, if you like typography, you should absolutely switch to using Typeface as your default font library, Glyphs Mini as your type editor, and Webfont as a repository for your visual icons.
+Beyond that, if you like typography, you should absolutely switch to using Typeface as your default font library and Glyphs Mini as your type editor.

-Best of all, Typeface, Glyphs Mini, and Webfont are available to you absolutely free through the seven-day trial of Setapp, a platform with more than 210 top-performing apps in the world, from system monitoring (iStat Menus) to media conversion (Permute).
+Best of all, Typeface and Glyphs Mini are available to you absolutely free through the seven-day trial of Setapp, a platform with more than 210 top-performing apps in the world, from system monitoring (iStat Menus) to media conversion (Permute).
 Try every Setapp app at no cost today and create your own collection of favorites.

 per month